 On this screen, you’ll choose your video’s visibility from three choices: Public, Unlisted, or Private.
 Choose Private if you just want to edit your video without publishing it on the streaming site or making it available via a shareable link.
 Choosing Unlisted makes your video available to watch via a sharable link.
 You can also choose to schedule your video to go public at later date.
 Once you’ve confirmed your visibility settings, hit the blue Save button.

 At this point, you’ll be taken back to your channel’s dashboard where your newly uploaded video should be waiting for you.
 To edit your video with YouTube’s video editor, click on your video’s thumbnail and then select Editor from the left-hand side menu.

-Select the blue Get Started button in the lower half of the screen, and you’ll be taken to a video editing page for your newly uploaded Zoom recording.
-As YouTube’s video editor is a basic, bare-bones editor, there are really only two main things you can do with your Zoom recording: Trimming and adding a blur to your video, adding audio, or adding an end screen with video elements.
+By now you should be seeing a video editing page for your newly uploaded Zoom recording.
+As YouTube’s video editor is a basic, bare-bones editor, there are really only four things you can do with your Zoom recording: Trimming, adding a blur to your video, adding audio, or adding an end screen with video elements.
 For this guide, and since you’re likely only wanting to make minor edits to a Zoom meeting recording, we are just going to focus on the first two: Trimming and adding a blur.

 Step 1: Select Trim.
 In the lower half of the editor, a blue box will surround your video clips.
 In this box, select the start of the segment you want to remove and then select Split from the bottom of the screen.